Graphmasters/nunav-navigation-sdk-example/iOS/README.md

 ### Request an API Key

-If you wish to request an API key to use the NUNAV SDK, please contact us via [Mail](mailto:info@graphmasters.net).
+If you wish to request an API key to use the NUNAV SDK, please contact our [Support](https://nunav.net/lp/sdk).
 We will be happy to provide you with further information on obtaining an API key and access the service.

 ### Configure SDK